rpmuller/ePubs/WesternPhilosophy.md

 Socialism, as opposed to democracy based on private property, first acquires governmental power in 1917.
-This form of government, however, if it spreads, must obvi6usly bring with it a new form of culture; the culture with which we shall be concerned is in the main 'liberal/' that is to say, of the kind most naturally Associated with commerce.
+This form of government, however, if it spreads, must obvi6usly bring with it a new form of culture; the culture with which we shall be concerned is in the main 'liberal," that is to say, of the kind most naturally Associated with commerce.
 To this there are important exceptions,

 5"